betterwithdata/dnikit/docs/general/support.rst

 Deprecation Warnings
 --------------------
-Calling :func:`dnikit.exceptions.enable_deprecation_warnings()` will configure DNIKit so that it will raise exceptions for every DNIKit deprecation warning.
+Calling :func:`deepview.exceptions.enable_deprecation_warnings()` will configure DeepView so that it will raise exceptions for every DeepView deprecation warning.